Hybrid Exchange Measurement-Based Qubit Operations in Semiconductor Double Quantum Dot Qubits: Discussion

 \section{Discussion}

-Two protocols for full measurement-based qubit control with Si DQD qubits using two hybrid measurement-exchange schemes are given.
-Tuning of the exchange interaction between two adjacent qubits allows for a Pauli-$x$ measurement in the qubit space to project an equivalent unitary, as is achieved by an arbitrary $M(\theta)$ measurement in a cluster state, up to a Pauli and phase correction.
-This allows for full single and two-quit control as a measurement-based scheme with phase corrections by magnetic precession of the individual qubits.
-This additionally allows for the subsequent QDs of the qubit to be set up such that $\Delta B\gg J_{23}$, thus suppressing leakage of the individual qubits to spin $\pm1$ states.
+Here protocols for full measurement-based qubit control with Si DQD qubits using two hybrid measurement-exchange schemes are given.
+The first protocol is given by entangling neighboring qubits with an exchange interaction and single qubit measurements resulting in spin-qubit cluster-state approach to MBQC.
+This allows for full single and two-quit control with known Pauli and phase corrections.
+The leakage limitations of inter-qubit exchange gates do not apply to this protocol given projective single qubit measurements without leakage, or by the correction steps given in Sec.~\ref{sec:CurveMeas}.
 This scheme is shown to also be useful for efficient arbitrary qubit state preparation.
 The nature of the measurements allows for the limiting of the required qubit resource overhead by recycling measured qubits back into the resource state with additional known required Pauli corrections.
-This allows for novel protocols for the arbitrary manipulation as well as encoding and decoding of a qubit state into stabilizer state with five physical qubits in a 1D geometry.
+This allows for simple processor architectures designed for the arbitrary manipulation as well as encoding and decoding of a qubit state into stabilizer state with five physical qubits in a 1D geometry.

 A second protocol with entangling measurements is also shown by measuring in the singlet-triplet basis between one dot from one qubit with one dot from a different qubit.
 This measurement-based protocol is closer to a traditional gate-based protocol, and can be made to be robust against leakage and can be operated at the SOP of all the physical qubits, requiring only measurements and phase gates.
+Again, although the entangling measurements couple to states outside of the qubit subspace, single qubit measurements limited to qubit subspace will remove all leakage from the end result of each gate.